miahro/tracker/docs/architecture.md

 - Node.js + Express
 - Prisma ORM
-- PostgreSQL or SQLite for development
+- PostgreSQL (or SQLite in development)

 ---